fxfan/scala-with-cats-ja/src/pages/indexed-types/codata.md

   .toString
 ```

-Here's an example of the type system preventing an invalid construction.
+Here's an example of the type system preventing an invalid construction, in this case the lack of a title.

 ```scala mdoc:fail
 Html.empty.head